dipta-sikder-775/todo-app/README.md

 ## Live Site

-Access the live site here: [Your Live Site Link](https://www.example.com)
+Access the live site here: [https://custom-todo-app.vercel.app/](https://custom-todo-app.vercel.app/)

 ## Feedback

 We hope you find this app useful for managing your tasks.
-If you have any feedback or encounter issues, please don't hesitate to [create an issue](https://github.com/your/repo/issues).
+If you have any feedback or encounter issues, please don't hesitate to [create an issue](https://github.com/dipta-sikder-775/todo-app/issues).
 We appreciate your input!

 Happy task management!